no-day/create-fp-ts-lib/README.md

 ## CLI Options

-Run `yarn create fp-ts-lib --help` or `npm init fp-ts-lib --help` to see all options.
+Run `create-fp-ts-lib --help` to see all options.

 Note: Unless you provide the `--noQuest` flag, every CLI option will still appear in the user questionnaire.
 However equipped with the provided CLI options as default answers.